"To build safe, independent lives for autistic young people through support, understanding and enablement"

 The PE Department has close links with different Sporting organisations throughout Wiltshire that can present the opportunity for Work experience and is something we find really supports pupils Transitions into the next stage of their education or career whether this is college or an Apprenticeship.
 Pupils will have the opportunity to work alongside other coaching and Sports professionals to get a real life insight into coaching and sports development which enables then to understand if this is the right pathways for them.

-During the range of activities that students can participate in PE lessons, students can develop a sense of enjoyment and fascination in learning about themselves, others and the world around them.
+During the range of activities that students participate in PE lessons, students can develop a sense of enjoyment and fascination in learning about themselves, others and the world around them.
 Students are consistently encouraged to use their imagination and creativity in their learning, and showcase a willingness to reflect on their own and others experiences.
 Examples of Spiritual lessons in Physical Education;

 - Creating and developing own attacking and defensive set plays and tactics